NickChlanda/Random-Sampling-Method-For-Finding-Interior-Eigenvalues/README.md

       identical eigenvalues, and append the results to the NetCDF output file.
       [main(), outer refinement loop]

-#  Reporting vs. algorithm
-  Several variables in main():

-  sum_rel_res/best_rel_res/worst_rel_res

-  total_duplicates_found/total_dedup_candidates

-  min_lower_use/max_upper_use

-  mc_draw_attempts

-  exist ONLY to build the human-readable summaries printed at the very end of the run.
-None of them feed back into the algorithm -- they just watch numbers that are already being computed and remember a running total/min/max/count for the final printout.
-If you're trying to understand the eigensolver itself, you can skip over these; they're flagged with comments wherever they appear.

   # Input

   A real-symmetric sparse matrix in MatrixMarket coordinate text format